Akshat-mohanty/Akshat-mohanty/README.md

 # Hi there, I'm Akshat Mohanty 👋

-### 👨🏻‍💻 About Me
+###  About Me

-- 🔭 I’m currently working on **Developing my sole LLM including starting a LLC from scratch**
+-  I’m currently working on **working on a full-stack web application using the MERN stack**
-- 🌱 I’m currently learning **Rust, Go and Bootstrap**
+-  I’m currently learning **Rust, Go and Bootstrap**
-- 👯 I’m looking to collaborate on **projects which require projects which require end-to-end full-stack development and creative problem solving**
+-  I’m looking to collaborate on **projects which require projects which require end-to-end full-stack development and creative problem solving**
-- 📫 How to reach me: **akshatwork578@gmail.com**
 <!-- ⚡ My website: ** ** -->

 ---

-### 🛠️ Languages and Tools
+###  Languages and Tools

 <!-- You can replace these with actual badges later, or just list them as text for now -->
 - **Languages:** Java, JavaScript, Python, C++, TypeScript & Swift